How Green Bonds Are a Cornerstone of Responsible Investing

 U.S. municipalities have been issuing bonds for the specific purpose of funding environmental projects for several years, although usually without an easily identifiable green designation.
 Still, $1.7 billion worth of bonds were issued within this category during the first half of 2013.

-The First U.S. Green Bond
+The Success of the U.S. Green Bond in Massachusetts

 The first U.S. entity to use this specific term was the Commonwealth of Massachusetts, which in June 2013 sold $100 million of 20-year notes it referred to as “green bonds.”
 The Commonwealth discloses what projects have been funded with the bonds, providing socially conscious investors with the means to track how the money is being put to work.
 For example, In April 2017, the Commonwealth of Massachusetts sold over $1 billion in a mix of green bonds, using the proceeds to fund developments in water infrastructure through the state.